mui/material-ui/docs/pages/blog/aggregation-functions.md

 ---
 title: Aggregate data like in Excel, but easier!
-description: Introducing aggregation functions and summary rows in Data grid Premium.
+description: Aggregation functions and summary rows are now available in the MUI X Premium Data Grid.
 date: 2022-08-01T00:00:00.000Z
 authors: ['josefreitas', 'flaviendelangle', 'cherniavskii']
 tags: ['MUI X', 'News']
 card: false
 ---

-If you ever had a lot of data on a grid, you probably know that the ability to set different perspectives on data is essential to help users extract information.
-Typically, one would use at least filtering or sorting, but that barely scratches the surface of what one could do.
+If you've ever worked with a data-heavy grid, then you understand how important it is for the end user to be able to set different perspectives on the data to gather the information they're looking for.
+Basic functions like filtering and sorting barely scratch the surface of their needs.

-The Data grid Premium is all about enabling and empowering advanced use cases for data analysis.
+The Premium Data Grid is all about enabling and empowering advanced use cases for data analysis.
 And in that spirit, we’re overjoyed to announce that starting from [v5.15.0](https://github.com/mui/mui-x/releases/tag/v5.15.0), you can now use [aggregation functions](/x/react-data-grid/aggregation/), and with a couple of clicks, extract information like **sum**, **average**, **count**, and others.

 ## Wait, what is an aggregation function?

-In a nutshell, those are functions used to return a computed result based on the values of a given column.
-For example, you have a list of financial transactions, and you want to get the Sum of all transactions and display it in a summary row.
+Aggregation functions are used to return a computed result based on the values of a given column.
+For example, you might have a list of financial transactions, and you want to get the sum of all transactions and display it in a summary row, as shown in the video below:

 <video style="margin-bottom: 24px;" autoplay muted loop playsinline controls>
   <source src="/static/blog/aggregation-functions/summary-row.mp4" type="video/mp4" />
 </video>

-## High end-user experience
+## Intuitive end-user experience

-The **Sum** function showing a `Total` in summary rows is probably one of the most common use cases.
+The **Sum** function showing a **Total** in summary rows is one of the most common use cases.
 But users can employ multiple aggregation functions in different columns simultaneously, and even combine with row grouping to aggregate children’s data on each group.

-To make all that work well together, we took to the heart that we’d need to bring and focus on the best end-user experience possible, enabling the majority of use cases out of the box to the end-user, without any significant need for customization.
+To make all that work well together, we knew that the focus had to be on creating the best end-user experience possible.
+The goal was to enable the majority of use cases right out of the box, without any need for significant customization.

 How easy can it be to get the average of transactions per user?
+Check out the video below to see it in action:

 <video style="margin-bottom: 24px;" autoplay muted loop playsinline controls>
   <source src="/static/blog/aggregation-functions/with-row-grouping.mp4" type="video/mp4" />